Kumbhaj/Airbnb-Data-Analysis/README.md

 In this particular instance I have used the dataset from kaggle (mentioned below), to test the features and all

-If you want to test this Project you guys can try it on streamlit - https://airbnbdata.streamlit.app

 Sample data you can download from kaggle - https://www.kaggle.com/datasets/arianazmoudeh/airbnbopendata?select=Airbnb_Open_Data.csv